 Generally, Organic Lifestyle tries not to carry any products that are harmful.
 Their packaging is also paper-based, containing no plastic.

-Based in the US, you may already know Pact for its selection of certified organic and fair trade basics.
+Based in the US, you may already know Pact for its selection of certified organic and fair trade basics, like socks and eco-friendly t-shirts.
 However, they also offer a line of sustainable bedding products that, just like everything offered at Pact, is made of certified organic cotton in Fairtrade facilities.
 Their bedding options include comforters, duvet covers, and sheet sets, available in up to 7 colours.

 They are by far one of my top picks for sustainable clothing brands and not only will you find affordable ethical bedding, but you can also shop for ethical activewear, baby clothes, undies, eco-friendly towels and much more.
 It’s not a surprise that they are at the top of the list.